 Lemonade Pet Insurance Policies and Pricing

-Lemonade offers customers a basic accident and illness plan with an optional preventative and wellness package add on.
+Lemonade offers customers basic, hassle-free accident and illness coverage with an optional preventative and wellness package add-on.
 If the basic accident and illness plan isn’t robust enough for your needs, Lemonade also offers an Extended Accident and Illness package, which includes alternative therapies like acupuncture and hydrotherapy and covers wellness exam fees.

 However, like most pet insurance companies, Lemonade won’t cover illnesses, injuries, and allergies your pet was afflicted with before your Lemonade policy started or during any of the waiting periods.
 Those conditions will be considered pre-existing.
 No pet insurance company covers pre-existing conditions, but some, like Embrace, will cover them if your pet doesn’t exhibit symptoms for a certain period of time.

 The company also won’t cover bilateral conditions.
 So if your pet had elbow dysplasia in its right hip before enrolling in a Lemonade policy, its left hip wouldn’t be covered for hip dysplasia in the future.

 The basic accident and illness plan also covers diagnostic tests a vet decides to carry out on your pet.
 This means it will cover all blood tests, urinalysis, x-rays, MRIs, labwork, CT scans, and ultrasounds, as long as they’re not associated with a pre-existing condition.